Equimine/DevSecOps-Exercise/README.md

 Here is a bad site.
 Please detail all security issues you find by:

+1. Forking this repository into your personal account.
-1. Directly fixing the code and commiting it.
+2. Directly fixing the code and commiting it.
 OR
-2. Detailing an infrastructure or architectural mitigation to address the issue with a code comment.
+3. Detailing an infrastructure or architectural mitigation to address the issue with a code comment.
 OR
-3. Simply identify the bad code by creating a comment directly above the affected line. - This is a cyber security test, not a coding test.
+4. Simply identify the bad code by creating a comment directly above the affected line. - This is a cyber security test, not a coding test.

-Once you feel like the work is complete, be sure to commit and push any changes, then respond to the original email containing this assessment to inform Propstream of completion.
+Once you feel like the work is complete, be sure to commit and push any changes, then respond to the original email containing this assessment to inform Propstream of completion - be sure to include a link to your forked, public repository.

 To pass, you must find and address at least 50% of the issues in this example.